 Bachelor of Counselling

-Graduates of the Bachelor of Counselling will have completed the requirements for provisional membership to the relevant professional bodies New Zealand Christian Counsellors Association (NZCCA) and New Zealand Association of Counsellors (NZAC).
-This degree is accredited by the New Zealand Association of Counsellors.
+Graduates of the Bachelor of Counselling will have completed the requirements for provisional membership to the relevant professional bodies, New Zealand Christian Counsellors Association (NZCCA) and New Zealand Association of Counsellors (NZAC).

 Before you complete your online enrolment, please Click Here to download our application booklet.